 ||OptionsXpress is a Charles Schwab company.
 It is rated Barron’s 4+ stars for 2002-2012.
 Open an account today and receive $100.

 ||Open an account today and trade free for 60 days, and get up to $600 based on your deposit amount.

 ||E-trade is strong in research and trading tools.
 Trade free for 60 days, plus get up to $600 for deposits of $10K or more.

 Here are seven factors to consider when choosing a discount broker:

 This should be your first consideration when searching for a stock broker.
 Does the broker have the investment products you want to invest in?
 All discount brokers allow you to trade stocks, but they may not offer the exact mutual funds and/or other investment products that you want.
 If you have particular investments in mind, make sure your broker offers the product at a reasonable price.

 This is the area where big firms like Fidelity, Charles Schwab, and TD Ameritrade really shine.
 For example, Fidelity has an impressive mix of more than 16,000 mutual funds — many of which don’t carry transaction fees.

-If you plan to trade stock frequently, the list at the end of this article is perfect.
+If you plan to trade stock frequently, the list at the beginning of this article is perfect.
 For example, nobody can beat Just2Trade, a company offering $2.50 for both equity and mutual fund trades.
 However, the broker is only available to experienced investors.
 If you are a beginner, you might try OptionsHouse or TradeKing, both of which cost $4.95 per transaction, but include more comprehensive services and tools.